 There are many published nursing drug guides and online resources to obtain this information.
 More information on nursing drug guides is available here.

-Follow these rules every time you pass out your patient medications to show that you are a knowledgeable and caring nurse.
+Follow these guidelines medication administration every time you pass out your patient medications to show that you are a knowledgeable and caring nurse.
 By attempting to avoid medication errors you are putting your patient's safety first and patient safety is a top priority in nursing.

 There is an excellent article on American Nurse Today by Pamela Anderson and Terri Townsend called Medication errors: Don't let them happen to you.
 This is a great article, I highly recommend everyone read the free article.
 1.6 nursing contact hours are available for $15-20 depending on your membership status with the American Nurses Association.
 The course is available until 12/31/13.

 Happy New Year!Shop Amazon - Top Holiday Deals in Laptops

 Visit our store for all of your nursing needs!